Account linking for Web Client and Facebook

 The login page for account linking is displayed in a separate browser tab or pop-up window from the chat session.
 After successful authentication, Communicate will close the tab or pop-up window.

 The bot will automatically parse the returned query string to extract the authorization code to use in subsequent API calls to the back-end system.
-For details, see Using the returned authorization code.
+For more information, see Using the returned authorization code.

 The following diagrams provide an overview of the account linking process.